Aitape

 Aitape is a small town of about 18,000 people on the north coast of Papua New Guinea in the Sandaun Province.
-It is a coastal settlement that is almost equidistant from the provincial capitals of Wewak and Vanimo, and marks the midpoint of the highway between these two capitals.
+It is a coastal settlement that is almost equidistant from the provincial capitals of Wewak and Vanimo.
 Aitape has 240 V power (in general 24 hours), telephone, a bank, a post-office, a courthouse and a police station, a supermarket and many tradestores, a petrol station, two airstrips, two secondary schools, a mission office and a hospital.

 Aitape was established as a train station by German colonists in 1905 as part of German New Guinea.
 During the Second World War the town was occupied by the Imperial Japanese Army.

 Transport

-Aitape can be reached by logging road from Vanimo and Wewak (180 km).
-Boats also leave Aitape Harbor to Vanimo and Wewak.
+Aitape can be reached by logging road from Wewak (180 km).
+The road that formerly linked Aitape to Vanimo has not been functional since at least 2017.
+Boats connect Aitape to Vanimo and Wewak.

 There are two airstrips: Tadji (TAJ), where most flights land, and Aitape (ATP).
 Tadji airstrip is located 10 km east of town.